How to Buy a House home

 But what if you have found your dream house that's on the market right now?
 If you don't buy it now, someone else will probably buy it while you're waiting for your credit report to improve.
 In this case, figure out how much extra you'll pay because of the higher interest rate, and see if you're willing to pay that premium in order to get your dream house.
 And remember that once your score improves, you can always refinance at a better rate later on.

 If it's going to take a couple of years for your credit score to improve, and you're able to get a loan now, you should probably do so rather than wait.
 Yes, you'll pay more interest, but you'll start your investment in your house that much sooner, which will balance out the extra interest you'll pay.
-And once your credit score improves, you can always refinance at a lower rate.
+And once your credit score improves, you can usually refinance at a lower rate (unless rates happen to go up in the meantime).

 MyFICO offers a credit education center and some interesting credit statistics.